-2.9 Digital panel expansion module (DPEM) (optional)
+2.8 Digital panel expansion module (DPEM) (optional)

 The digital panel expansion module (DPEM) is an optional electronic device that works in conjunction with the FPDP to provide options for monitoring and alarming custom inputs.
-As shown in Figure 2-14, the DPEM is housed in a 316 stainless steel enclosure and contains a series of terminal blocks for customer connection to specified alarm points.
+As shown in Figure 2-17, the DPEM is housed in a 316 stainless steel enclosure and contains a series of terminal blocks for customer connection to specified alarm points.
 One DPEM can be configured for any or all of the following:

-- Four switched inputs;
+- · Four switched inputs;

 - Three temperature inputs;

-- · One exhaust temperature input;
+- One exhaust temperature input;

 - Six pressure inputs; and/or

-- · J1939 parameters (when applicable).
+- J1939 parameters (when applicable).

-Figure 2-14 Digital programming expansion module (DPEM)
+Figure 2-17 Digital programming expansion module (DPEM)

-2.10 Fuel supply and drain
+2.9 Fuel supply and drain

 As shown in Figure 2-2, the fuel supply and return connections are centrally located on the FPDP side.
 Refer to the Engine Data Sheet for the maximum allowable fuel tank supply locations above the fuel pump.
+Follow published troubleshooting procedures to check fuel restriction measurements.